pingcap/docs-dm/en/usage-scenario-shard-merge.md

         action: Ignore
     ```

-- To satisfy the replication Requirement #7, configure the [black and white table lists](feature-overview.md#black-and-white-table-lists) as follows:
+- To satisfy the replication Requirement #7, configure the [block and allow table lists](feature-overview.md#block-and-allow-table-lists) as follows:

     ```yaml
-    black-white-list:
+    block-allow-list:  # Use black-white-list if the DM's version <= v1.0.6.
       log-bak-ignored:
         ignore-tales:
         - db-name: "user"